neardanger/skedgit/pitch.md

 ### Description

 This website simplifies making itineraries by giving you realtime access to Yelp's api giving you a rundown of restaurant, bars, events, etc in your geolocated area.
-We give you an easy step by step process that lets you plug in what you want to our "sophisticated algorithm", and in return you receive the most ideal combination of business based off of your needs & location.
+We give you an easy step by step process that lets you plug in what you want to our "sophisticated algorithm", and in return you receive the most ideal schedule combination of business based off of your needs & location.

 ### Technologies Used